Bacillus Anthracis: An Introduction

 While the spore form of Bacillus anthracis allows it to survive in any environment, the ability to produce toxins is what makes it such a potent killer.
-Together, the hardiness and toxicity of Bacillus anthracis make it a formidable bioterrorism agent.
-Its toxin is made of three proteins:
+Together, the hardiness and toxicity make this bacterium a formidable bioterrorism agent.
+Its toxin is made of three proteins:- Protective antigen

 - Edema factor